open-telemetry/build-tools/semantic-conventions/src/tests/data/markdown/sampling_relevant/expected.md

 | [`net.peer.name`](span-general.md) | string | . | `.` | No |
 | [`net.peer.port`](span-general.md) | int | . |  | No |

-Following attributes SHOULD be provided **at span creation time** (when provided at all), so they can be considered for sampling decisions:
+Following attributes MUST be provided **at span creation time** (when provided at all), so they can be considered for sampling decisions:

 * `http.method`
 * `http.url`